 Motorized pedal cycles with operable pedals, a motor rated at 1.5 horsepower or less with a cylinder displacement of less than 50cc’s are also considered legal and to be treated as “bicycles” on campus.

 Bicycles shall be ridden on campus roads and shared use paths only.
 Riders must dismount and walk their bicycle at all other places.
-Specifically, bicycles shall not be ridden on sidewalks with the campus proper, bounded by Atherton Street, Park Avenue, College Avenue, and University Drive.
+Specifically, bicycles shall not be ridden on sidewalks along university-owned roads within the campus proper, bounded by Atherton Street, Park Avenue, College Avenue, and University Drive.

 The operator of bicycles on malls, shared use paths, and roadways must exercise due caution, follow traffic laws, ride with regard for the safety of pedestrians and property and yield to pedestrians.
 Police Bike Patrols may operate on University sidewalks for routine patrol duties, when in pursuit of violators, or when responding to emergencies.

 Operators shall not wear or use headphones or earbuds.
 Single earbud use is permitted for navigation purposes.